BepBop/Sports_Club_Beta/README.md

 Project to showcase my UI Design HTML5 CSS and JS strengths

 ## What
-Homepage for fictional Sports Academy, 'Urban Sports Club', with focus on Design and Software Development over SEO and Marketing
+Homepage for fictional Sports Academy, 'Urban Sports Club', with focus on Design and Software Development over Sales n' Marketing

 ## Why
-To showcase my ability to iterate, project file structure, advance CSS like Grid Flexbox Clamp Responsive Units and JS Fetch ESModule and Import
+To showcase my ability to iterate over, clean code, advance CSS like Grid Flexbox Clamp Responsive Units and JS Fetch ESModules and Import

 ## How
 Built with, fullpageJS CSS HTML5 Google Fonts and HTML5 Boiler